Skip to main content

 • launching a training agreements register to support data collection and policy-relevant analysis by the national skills council

 Through this Act, Malta has now introduced a system where apprentices get first-hand knowledge of how the industry works, and are able to see clearly, what they would like to pursue as a career.
-All apprentices now have the opportunity to obtain the qualifications they need in the specific field chosen, while being able to put the skills they learn into practice at the same time, with the assistance of experts who are always on-hand to show them how things are done.
+All apprentices now can obtain the qualifications they need in the specific field chosen, while being able to put the skills they learn into practice at the same time, with the assistance of experts who are always on-hand to show them how things are done.

 Furthermore, work-based learning is an essential part of the curricula at the Institute of Tourism Studies (ITS).
-The ITS internship department is responsible for assisting students in finding work within the tourism and hospitality sector thus helping to integrate students into the labour market.
+The ITS internship department assists students in finding work within the tourism and hospitality sector, thus helping to integrate them into the labour market.

 From a public employment service perspective: